Saran (plastic)

-Saran is a trade name used by S.C.
-Johnson & Son, Inc. for a polyethylene food wrap.
-The Saran trade name was first owned by Dow Chemical for polyvinylidene chloride (PVDC), along with other monomers.
-The formulation was changed to the less effective polyethylene in 2004 due to the chlorine content of PVDC.
+Saran is the trade name of a thin plastic film used for keeping food fresh by sealing.
+The compound polyvinylidene chloride (PVDC) was discovered in 1933 by researchers from the Dow Chemical Company and registered in 1940.
+It was acquired by S.C.
+Johnson & Son, Inc. in 1998 and the formulation changed to a less effective polyethylene (PE) in 2004 due to chlorine content.

-Since its accidental discovery in 1933, polyvinylidene chloride has been used for a number of commercial and industrial products.
-When formed into a thin plastic film, the principal advantages of polyvinylidene chloride, when compared to other plastics, are its ability to adhere to itself and its very low permeability to water vapor, flavor and aroma molecules, and oxygen.
+As a food wrap, the principal advantages of polyvinylidene chloride, compared to other plastics, are its ability to adhere to itself and its very low permeability to water vapor, flavor and aroma molecules, and oxygen.
 This oxygen barrier prevents food spoilage, while the film barrier to flavor and aroma molecules helps food retain its flavor and aroma.

 History

-Polyvinylidene chloride (PVDC) was discovered at Dow Chemical Company (Michigan, United States) in 1933 when a lab worker, Ralph Wiley, was having trouble washing beakers used in his process of developing a dry-cleaning product.
-It was initially developed into a spray that was used on US fighter planes and, later, automobile upholstery, to protect them from the elements.
-Dow Chemical later named the product Saran and eliminated its green hue and offensive odor.
+Byproduct resin 1.1 dichloroethyl, a monomer of Polyvinylidene chloride (PVDC) was discovered at Dow Chemical Company (Michigan, United States) in 1933 when a lab worker, Ralph Wiley, was having trouble washing beakers used in his process of developing a dry-cleaning product, perchloroethylene.

+It was waterproof, strong and versatile; it could be rolled, forged, drawn, welded, stamped and blown.
+It was initially developed into a product when a division of General Motors requested a flexible film to prevent corrosion on machine guns shipped overseas.
+It became the preferred packing material for anything that needed protection from the salt and moisture.

+Dow trademarked "Saran" in 1940, but the company did not immediately develop the product commercially.

 In 1942, fused layers of original-specification PVDC were used to make woven mesh ventilating insoles for newly developed jungle or tropical combat boots made of rubber and canvas.
 These insoles were tested by experimental Army units in jungle exercises in Panama, Venezuela, and other countries, where they were found to increase the flow of dry outside air to the insole and base of the foot, reducing blisters and tropical ulcers.
 The PVDC ventilating mesh insole was later adopted by the United States Army for standard issue in its M-1945 and M-1966 Jungle Boots.

-In 1943, Ralph Wiley and his boss, John Reilly, both employed by Dow Chemical Company, completed the final work needed for the introduction of PVDC, which had been invented in 1939.
-PVDC monofilaments were also extruded for the first time.
-The word Saran was formed from a combination of John Reilly's wife's and daughter's names, Sarah and Ann Reilly.
+In 1943, Ralph Wiley and his boss, John Reilly, both employed by Dow Chemical Company, finished the last requirements needed for the introduction of PVDC, which was formulated in 1939 and monofilaments extruded initially.
+They also eliminated its green hue and offensive odor.